 Communicate Better by Understanding Power Dynamics

 Unless you’re managing a team of ravenous orcs or flying monkeys, you probably don’t think of yourself as a very intimidating person.
-But to your reports, you’re the boss, the person who controls their professional future, and that can make them too nervous to ask for the help they need.
+But to your reports, you’re the boss.
+You’re the person who controls their professional future, and that can make them too nervous to ask for the help they need.
 Furthermore, your expertise can be intimidating; when you’ve been doing the same work for years, it’s easy to forget what it’s like to be a beginner.
 You can never completely erase the power imbalance between yourself and your team, but you can facilitate rich communication in spite of it.

 For starters, you should have these expectation-setting conversations during one-on-one meetings, not in front of the whole team.
 Connecting in that setting ensures that employees have your full attention (and vice versa), and aren’t worried about looking bad in front of other team members.